-I’m always of the mindset that an intruder chooses the path of least resistance and a house with a Rottweiler is not that.
-There’s a house down the road or around the corner or in a different neighborhood that does not have a Rottweiler so it’s an easier target.
+I’m always of the mindset that an intruder chooses the path of least resistance, and a house with a Rottweiler is not that.
+There’s a house down the road or around the corner or in a different neighborhood that does not have a Rottweiler, so it’s an easier target.

-Just the presence of Cody in our house, I have zero doubt, was a hindrance to intruders coming around our property
+Just the presence of Cody in our house, I have zero doubt, was a hindrance to intruders coming around our property.

-Aside from looking the part, Cody was also quite alert and would let us know when anybody came around.
+Besides looking the part, Cody was also quite alert and would let us know when anybody came around.